marioplumbarius/marioplumbarius.github.io/blog/content/posts/before-the-fame/index.md

 ![Mario Truck Driver](mario-truck-driver.png#center)

 I talked briefly about this [on Linkedin](https://www.linkedin.com/posts/marioluan_kendrick-kobe-talk-about-their-evolution-activity-7215649225643110400-Ia1u?utm_source=share&utm_medium=member_desktop), how I like to observe and how I learned to live by observing others.
-At 17 years old, I didn't take many risks - which is quite unusual for a teenager unless I had an impulsive, which I couldn't control.
+At 17 years old, I didn't take as many risks - which is quite unusual for a teenager, unless I was **passionate about something**.

-I observed people driving vehicles over the years, and I was always fascinated by it.
-The only question was: *"have I learned enough by observing?"*.
-So, one day, I was alone at work, it was quiet, it was prob.
-3am in the morning (yeah, my shift were from 10pm to 7am), and I had the keys to a brand new truck the company had bought.
-I don't really remember why I did this other than impulse, but I jumped in the drivers seat, turned the key and pressed play.
+I observed people driving vehicles since I was a child, and it was fascinating.
+The only I had back then was: *"have I learned enough by observing?"*.
+So, one day, I was alone at work, it was quiet, it was probably 3am in the morning (yeah, my working schedule were from 10pm to 7am), and I had the keys to a brand new truck the company had bought.
+I don't really remember what was my motivation, but I do recall having this passion about driving cars... so, I jumped in the drivers seat, turned the key and pressed play.
 I drove it around the city.
 I felt the happiest Mario I've ever been.
 I drove back to work before folks arrived in the morning and played dumb.

-The day after, the main truck driver realized the odometer moved, and he told the CEO something was off.
-Two days later the CEO calls me in the office, shows me the security camera footage and asks me *"why?"*.
-My answer was:
+The day after, the main truck driver realized the odometer moved a few KMs.
+He told the CEO something was off.
+Two days later the CEO calls me in his office.
+He showed me the security camera footage and wonders *"why?"*.
+My honest answer was more or less like as follows:

 > Well, I always wanted to drive a vehicle and I couldn't help it when I saw the opportunity.
-You
-> can see in the video I know how to drive it.
-No damage was done.
-I was the happiest person I've
+> I cannot explain why I took the risk, but we can both see in the video I know how to drive it.
-> ever been that day, so I don't regret it.
-That being said, I take full responsibility and I
-> understand if you have to fire me, so that others don't think this behavior is ok.
+> I don't actually regret it, to be honest.
+It's ok if you have to fire me.

-See, I knew exactly what I was doing.
-I knew exactly the risk I was taking and I knew exactly the consequences.
-In this case, he was loosing, not me.
-No one would optimize the logistics of his company like me, and get paid what I was getting paid.
-This was his response to me:

-> If no one else knew this, I wouldn't do anything about it.
-The driver that reported you is pissed
-> because of the optimizations you did, so he is taking advantage of this.
-But he is my best
-> driver, so I have to choose between you and him.
-I think you will be very successful in life, so
-> I will let you go.
+See, I didn't expect him to caught me, but I also wasn't particularly afraid of the consequences.
+Back then, I was about to get married, and I realized I was able to make an impact if I was empowered to do so.
+That being said, fiding another job was the least of my concerns.

+Now, giving the context I was in back then, it was not a big of a deal.
+Taking that risk, achieving my goal and later being fired, taught me a lot about risk management.
+See, even though I was wrong and the CEO was angry, he was angry because I was able to make an impact in a short period of time and he would need to let me go, not necessarily because I messed up.

 In a different occasion, he told me something that stick to my brain:
 > You are like a balloon in a swimming pool.
 Those who try to hold you back are merely pushing you down.
 But the moment you burst free, you will soar into the sky.

 #### Lessons Learned
+1. Risk taking is one of the most important skills I can develop.
-1. Taking risks is more worthy than what I initially thought.
+1. Businesses care more about outcomes than processes.
-1. I know how to identify and optimize unfunctional environments.
-1. Age [only] does not equals experience.
+1. Age [alone] does not equals experience.